bashhack/dev-setup/README.md

 ### Tern

+A code-analysis engine for JavaScript.
+Many code editors can utilize its features:

+  - Autocompletion on variables and properties
+  - Function argument hints
+  - Querying the type of an expression
+  - Finding the definition of something
+  - Automatic refactoring

+For more information, see the official [Tern Reference Manual](http://ternjs.net/doc/manual.html).

+#### Configuration

+The [bootstrap.sh script](#bootstrapsh-script) installs a basic `.tern-project` configuration file.
+For editing and options, please refer to Tern's documentation.

 ### ESLint

+Friends don't let friends go without a robust and flexible linting solution.
+Just like our python development environment includes a suite of code-quality tools, we have included ESLint here to ensure that JavaScript code written on the system conforms to best-practice.

+#### Configuration

+I opt for a strict [ESLint](https://eslint.org/) configuration that enforces key functional programming paradigms and methodologies.
+Many find that Airbnb has a suitable config for their needs, but I encourage you to explore what works for you.
+The [bootstrap.sh script](#bootstrapsh-script) installs the `.eslintrc` used to set the ESLint config, should you need to make changes do so there.

+For more info on the config I use, see [eslint-config-cleanjs](https://github.com/bodil/eslint-config-cleanjs).

 ## Section 5: Additional Languages

+### Rust

+[Coming Soon]

+### Haskell

+[Coming Soon]

+### Java

+[Coming Soon]

+### Clojure

+[Coming Soon]

+### Scheme

+[Coming Soon]

+### Common Lisp

+[Coming Soon]

+### Ruby

+[Coming Soon]

 ## Section 6: Big Data, AWS, and Heroku

 ## Section 7: Data Stores

+### PostgreSQL

+[Coming Soon]

+### Redis

+[Coming Soon]

+### Elasticsearch

+[Coming Soon]

 ## Section 8: Misc